-58. What are the basic requirements to obtain patent and trademark protection?
-To obtain the protection of a trademark for a sign, it is required to file an application before the Mexican Intellectual Property Office (IMPI) IMPI and to comply with the formalities established by the IP law.
-While in the case of patents it also necessary to file an application before the IMPI and to comply with the formalities established by the IP law.
-59. What agencies or bodies reg- ulate patents and trademarks?
+To obtain the protection of a trademark for a sign, it is required to file an application before the Mexican Intellectual Property Office (IMPI) and to comply with the formalities established by the IP law.
+As for patents, it is also necessary to file an application before the IMPI and to comply with the formalities established by the IP law.
 In Mexico patents and trademarks are regulated by the Mexican Intellectual Property Office (IMPI).
-60. What products, substances, and processes can be protected by patents or trademarks and what types cannot be protected?
-TRADEMARKS In accordance with the IP Law, any sign perceptible by the senses can be protected, provided that they are sufficiently distinctive and able to identify the products or services to which they apply or intended to apply with respect to those in the same class.
+TRADEMARKS In accordance with the IP Law, any sign perceptible by the senses can be protected, provided that they are sufficiently distinctive and that one is able to identify the products or services to which they apply or intend to apply with respect to those in the same class.
 The following signs may constitute a trademark: The denominations, letters, numbers, figurative elements and color combinations, as well as the holograms.
 The three-dimensional shapes; Trade names and denominations or company names The proper name of a person.
 Audible perception.
 Olfactory perception.
-Olfactory perception.
 The plurality of operational or image elements, including, among others, size, design, color, shape arrangement, label, packaging, decoration or any other than when combined, distinguish products or services in the market.
 Taste perception cannot be protected in Mexico.
-PATENTS According to IP Law, the inventions that are new, involve an inventive st eps, and are capable of industrial application are patentable.
-In Mexico, methods and process claims are considered patentable subject-matter as long they fulfill the patentability requirements, with exception of: i) Cloning procedures ii) essentially biological processes for obtaining, reproducing and propagating plants and animals; iii) methods for carrying out mental processes, playing games or doing business, and mathematical methods; iv) methods of presentapplicable to the human body and to animals, and vi) vegetable varieties and animal breeds).
+PATENTS According to IP Law, the inventions that are new, involve inventive steps, and are capable of industrial application are patentable.
+In Mexico, methods and process claims are considered patentable subject-matter as long they fulfil the patentability requirements, with exception of: i) Cloning procedures ii) essentially biological processes for obtaining, reproducing and propagating plants and animals; iii) methods for carrying out mental processes, playing games or doing business, and mathematical methods; iv) methods of presentapplicable to the human body and to animals, and vi) vegetable varieties and animal breeds.

 Regarding therapeutic treatment methods, please note that the patentability thereof can be dependent upon the formulation of the claims.
-IMPI, for example allows Swiss type claims (Use of Compound/Composition X for the manufacture of a medicament for treating Y), or as purpose-limited product claims (Compound/composition X for use in ...).
-In this respect, please note that currently there is an absence of criteria and guidelines in IMPI about which medical use claims can be accepted, since some Examiners accept both purpose-limited product claims and Swiss type claims.
-Taking into consideration that IMPI usually follows EPO's criteria and that it is easier to argue that purpose-limited product claims encompass products, preferably we recommend filing the purpose-limited product claim format.
+IMPI, for example, allows Swiss type claims (Use of Compound/Composition X for the manufacture of a medicament for treating Y), or purpose-limited product claims (Compound/composition X for use in ...).
+In this respect, please note that there currently is an absence of criteria and guidelines in IMPI about which medical use claims can be accepted, since some Examiners accept both purpose-limited product claims and Swiss type claims.
+Taking into consideration that IMPI usually follows EPO's criteria, and that it is easier to argue that purpose-limited product claims encompass products, we preferably recommend filing the purpose-limited product claim format.
 Please note that product claims are easily listed in the patent linkage gazette in order to prevent the violation of the patent through approvals before the regulatory agency.